 However, with a keen eye for detail, a knack for precision and a fair amount of patience, it’s certainly possible for a non-professional to create a kitchen to be proud of.

-With this in mind, we discuss the pros, cons and whether you can fit a kitchen yourself.
+With this in mind, we discuss the pros and cons of fitting a kitchen yourself.

 Is it easy to fit a kitchen yourself?